michaelIro/voxTrace/README.md

 If you use this code for your scientific work please refer to this paper ... in your publications.

-## A short statement by the author, concerning licencing:
+## A short statement by the author, concerning licensing:
 This codes is supposed to be free to use in a way that you can basically use it in any way you want, without any warranty from my side.
-I therefore chose the MIT Licence (see [LICENSE](LICENSE)).
+I therefore chose the MIT License (see [LICENSE](LICENSE)).
 Nevertheless, before using/redistributing this code in a commercial way you should notice that some of the packages this code naturally depends on have different licences: